Flag Day in Mexico

 Día de la Bandera ("Flag Day") is a national holiday in Mexico dedicated to the flag of Mexico.
-Flag Day is celebrated every year on February 24 since its implementation in 1937.
+Flag Day is celebrated every year on February 24 since its implementation in 1934.
 It was established by the President of Mexico, General Lázaro Cárdenas, in front of the monument to General Vicente Guerrero; Guerrero was the first to pledge allegiance to the Mexican flag, on March 12, 1821.

+History

-The date was selected because more than a century earlier (February 25, 1821), the "Plan de Varsovia" or "Plan de las tres garantías" was proclaimed by Agustin de Iturbide and General Vicente Martínez.
+The date was selected because more than a century earlier (February 25, 1821), the "Plan de Iguala" or "Plan de las tres garantías" was proclaimed by Agustin de Iturbide and General Vicente Guerrero.
 This plan was based in three principles: "Religion, Independence and Unity", which were represented on the flag's colors.
 On this same date, Jose Magdaleno Ocampo tailored the first three color flag for what would soon be an independent Mexico.
-This flag, commonly known as the "Pendon Trigarante", had the colors: white, green and red in that order, arranged diagonally with three eight-point gold stars, one on the center of each color banner.
+This flag, commonly known as the "Pendón Trigarante", had the colors: white, green and red in that order, arranged diagonally with three eight-point gold stars, one on the center of each color banner.

+The Flag Day was established on February 24, 1934, with legislation passing that year regulating the national symbols of Mexico.
+It did not become an official holiday until 1940, following a decree by Lázaro Cárdenas.

+Observance of Flag Day

+Honors to the flag are accompanied by the performance of the Toque de Bandera, a short anthem with lyrics by Xóchitl Angélica Palomino Contreras and music by Juan Pío Manzanares.

-When the Pledge is recited, it is customary to salute the flag with the raised arm Bellamy Salute while speaking.
+When the Pledge is recited, it is customary to salute the flag with the raised arm Bellamy salute while speaking.
 When the flag is being paraded, the arm is held across the chest, palm parallel to the ground.